Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 1. Drill a hole exactly 2.75 cm from the center of the ground plane for the SMA port
 2. Drill holes matching up with the mounting holes of your SMA port, use screws and nuts to secure it in place
-3. Install a non-conductive support for the helix in a way that:
+3. Install a non-conductive support for the helix in a way that it:
     - Can hold the wire up without it swaying
     - Makes about a third of the bottom turn run more or less parallel to the ground plane
     - Has the bottom end of the wire touching the core of the SMA port